csbg/BioinformaticsPracticals1/Script_UNIX.md

 ### Loops

+We will use `while` loops.
+They have the following syntax: `while [condition] do [something] done`.
+Different types of loops exist: https://ryanstutorials.net/bash-scripting-tutorial/bash-loops.php but are not important for this course.

 The following loop starts with x = 1.
-It then repeats printing "Welcome ... times" and adding +1 to x, until x is greater than 5 (while x is lower or equal to 5).
+It then repeats printing "Welcome ... times" and adding +1 to x, until x is greater than 5 (while x is lower or equal to 5 `$x -le 5`).
 ```
 x=1
 while [ $x -le 5 ]